comet-dot-photos/comet-dot-photos/README.md

 ### Option 2: Installation from GitHub (more steps)

+Option 2 is intended for developers who plan to modify or contribute to the project, and know how to use git.
+In this option, the source code is installed from GitHub, but the data files are installed from a .tar.gz archive (because the data is too large to store in GitHub).

 1. Install Node.js

 Node.js is a popular JavaScript runtime required by Comet.Photos, which can be downloaded from https://nodejs.org/.
 You can simply install the LTS version from the home page, and if prompted, there is no need to install any extras.

 2. Fetch the Comet.Photos release from GitHub.

-Get a copy of the release from the Comet.Photos repository (Explanation here)

-3. Extract the files from the .tar.gz archive.

-If you are on a mac, type: **xattr -d com.apple.quarantine comet-photos-v2.0.tar.gz** to allow your machine to trust the download.

-Run the following command in the terminal to extract the files from the package:
-**tar xzf comet-photos-v2.0.tar.gz**
+Install the git package if you haven't already.
+Get a copy of the files locally via **git clone https://github.com/comet-dot-photos/comet-dot-photos** (or whatever git operations you prefer).
+If you are on a mac, cd to the Comet.Photos directory in a terminal window, and run **xattr -r -d com.apple.quarantine ./ ** which will remove Apple's quarantine bit on all the files in the tree.

-4. Install the dependencies.
+3. Install the dependencies.

-Go into the top level folder (Comet.Photos), and type: **npm install**
+Go into the top level folder (Comet.Photos), and type: **npm install** which will install the node_modules for all package dependencies in both the client/ and server/ subdirectories.

-5. Download and install the data folder contents
+4. Download and install the dataset into the /data subdirectory.

 The dataset is too large to include in GitHub, so it needs to be downloaded and unpacked as an additional step.
-Download the packed data set by clicking here [comet-photos-data-v2.0.tar.gz](https://comet.photos/comet-photos-data-v2.0.tar.gz).
+Download the dataset by clicking here [comet-photos-data-v2.0.tar.gz](https://comet.photos/comet-photos-data-v2.0.tar.gz), which will start downloading the dataset into the browser's download folder.
 Again, this is close to 14GB, so it may take some time.
 Don't fret - it will be worth it!
-Move this file to your Comet.Photos directory if it is not there already.
-Open up a terminal, shell, or cmd window, and navigate to the folder that holds this .tar.gz file.
-If you are on a mac, type: **xattr -d com.apple.quarantine comet-photos-data-v2.0.tar.gz** to allow your machine to trust the download.

-If you haven't done so already, open up a terminal, shell, or cmd window, and navigate to the folder that holds .tar.gz file.
-Then, no matter what kind of computer you have, run the following command in the terminal to extract the files from the package:
+When the transfer completes, move this file to your Comet.Photos directory.
+Run this tar command on the dataset to unpack it and create a data subdirectory under Comet.Photos:
 **tar xzf comet-photos-data-v2.0.tar.gz**
 This may take up to 10 minutes as there are plenty of files to unpack.
 After the tar command finishes up, Comet.Photos should be completely installed, and you can move on to the next step, [Starting Comet.Photos](#starting-cometphotos).